Team and Contact

 Jasmin Wachau

-Jasmin Wachau is a PhD Student and Research Fellow at the Assistant Professorship of Public International Law and International Administrative Law at the University of Erfurt.
+Jasmin Wachau is a doctoral researcher and research fellow at the Assistant Professorship of Public International Law and International Administrative Law at the University of Erfurt.
 She studied international and European law in Dresden, Strasbourg, Graz and Antwerp.
-Her research interests include comparative constitutional law and human rights law.
+Her research interests include internet governance, human rights law and comparative law.

 Nesa Zimmermann